 Please be mindful that arrival and dismissal times are not meant for conversations between parents and teachers.
 In order for our carpool lines to run smoothly, please be mindful of other cars behind you.
-If there is anything that needs to be discussed with your child's teacher, please send a note to the child's teacher, walk in to pick up your child at the classroom, or request a conference.
+If there is anything that needs to be discussed with your child's teacher, please send a note to the child's teacher or request a conference.